 - Only collect data necessary to carry out the purpose that the task relates to.

 - Respond to requests for access to personal data within 30 calendar days (See Schools Guidance).

 - Treat all personal information with equal respect for confidentiality and security whether in written, spoken or electronic form.

-- Share personal or sensitive data with informed consent.
+- Share of personal or sensitive data with informed consent.
 Where appropriate, the school may share information without consent if, in the school’s judgement, there is a good reason to do so, such as the safety and well-being of the child/children involve and others who may affected.

 - Only use third parties to collect and process school’s data where appropriate sharing agreements are in place, ensuring the protection of the data.

 - Only retain personal data for a specified time period defined by the Schools Retention Schedule.
 (See specific schools guidance on retention)

 - Not delay data sharing where it is necessary to protect the vital interests of any individual.

 - Seek approval from senior management before disclosing information for research purposes.

 Principle 1 of the General Data Protection Regulation states that all personal data will be processed fairly, lawfully and transparently and Principle 2 states that personal data shall be obtained for specified, explicit and legitimate purposes.